nandinisankarabukta-git/nandinisankarabukta-git.github.io/_works/2023-01-01-tv-commercial-scheduling.md

 ## Summary

-The TV commercial scheduling optimization engine was developed to support broadcasters and advertising networks in maximizing both revenue and audience engagement.
-We designed the mathematical optimization model, implemented advanced heuristics, and built a scalable scheduling engine that accounts for advertiser requirements, contract obligations, audience ratings, and regulatory constraints.
-The system automatically generates schedules that minimize conflicts, ensure fair placement, and maximize target reach across different time slots.
+**CAST (Commercial Allocation & Scheduling Tool)** is designed to help broadcasters and advertising networks maximize revenue and audience engagement through smarter scheduling.

+At its core, **CAST** brings together **mathematical modeling** and **advanced heuristics** to form a scalable scheduling engine.
+This engine incorporates **advertiser requirements, contract obligations, audience ratings, and regulatory constraints** to automatically generate schedules that **minimize conflicts, ensure fair placement, and maximize audience reach** across available time slots.

-Our solution integrates seamlessly with real broadcast data, enabling rapid schedule adjustments in response to last-minute changes or live events.
-It delivers measurable improvements in efficiency, compliance, and revenue optimization, offering networks and advertisers a clear competitive edge.
-This project is a demonstration of how mathematical optimization and decision analytics can transform a highly complex, dynamic real-world scheduling challenge into a streamlined, automated process.
+Connected directly to real broadcast data, **CAST** uses **fast algorithms** to deliver outputs for **last-minute decisions and live events**, keeping schedules **efficient, compliant, and reliable**.
+The platform delivers measurable improvements in **efficiency, compliance, and revenue optimization**, giving networks and advertisers a clear competitive edge.